nmqan1/ansblog/_posts/2018-12-08-A way to evaluate training.md

 #### 2.4 Random Encouragement Design
 For the last 3 examples, we have been in a training-enthusiastic organization.
 How about evaluating training initiative in en organization that is less keen on these training sessions.
+In this situation, you would have the luxury to *choose* the participants, not to say randomly chooose them.
+Thus, I would recommend another method to conduct the experiment: randomly invite them to the training.

+**How to conduct analysis** Link to RPubs

+**How to interprete the results** Link to RPubs

+I hope with these toolkits you would be able to conduct the experiment in any scenarinos.
+Let me know if there is anything lingering in your mind about these tools!